kabirimouad/jz_stalker/README.md

 # jz_stalker
-JZ Stalker is a monitoring tool that can reduce enormous efforts, and automate boring tasks such as checking for an empty section.
+JZ Stalker is a monitoring tool that can reduce enormous efforts, and automate boring tasks such as checking for an empty seat in a class section.

-# .env file format
-AUI_ID = ""\
-PASSWORD = ""\
-WEBDRIVER_PATH = ""\
-OUTLOOK_EMAIL = ""\
-OUTLOOK_PASSWORD = ""

 # Features:
 - [X] Track Course.